Timendus/chipcode/fonts/thumby/README.md

 ## Making your own fonts

-If you feel like customizing on of the fonts above, or making your own altogether, you can definitely do so.
+If you feel like customizing one of the fonts above, or making your own altogether, you can definitely do so.
 You will need to download the script [`convert.py`](./convert.py) and install pillow as a dependency: